LeelaRamyaSri93/Build-With-Clarity/reflections/Day_Learning/Day 02.md

 ## 🌱 Reflection
 > “Start simple.
 Build clarity.
 Practice with intention.”

-Felt grounded today — each topic was explored with purpose, and my Linux workspace is now ready for authentic practice.
-Tomorrow, I plan to begin core command exploration and deepen subnet calculations with real-world scenarios.
+Felt grounded today each topic was explored with purpose, and my Linux workspace is now ready for authentic practice.